lsst-dm/dmtn-094/index.rst

 In Phase 2, the token issuer will be presented with an identity token by a service, either the portal or some third-party application or library, and MUST issue a refresh token.
-The refresh token can be presented at any time to the token issuer for a capabilities token.
+The refresh token can be presented at any time to the token issuer for a capability token.

    TODO: Service provided by data publisher Uses identity/refresh token to issue refresh/access token For our purposes, has a fixed list of scopes plus scopes derived from LDAP groups (no